Jump to topic

 Fellows are expected to provide on-call coverage from home and to be available via pager at assigned periods of time.
 Such on-call time will not exceed more than six months in each 12-month period of training.
 All cases will be discussed with the stroke attending, who is available 24 hours a day, seven days a week, but will allow the fellow to become increasingly independent in the management of stroke patients.

-Fellows are eligible for three weeks of paid vacation time and one week of educational meeting time to present their poster or oral presentation.
-Reasonable expenses for attending the educational meeting will be paid by the program.
-Time for elective rotations and self-directed study will be provided.
+Fellows are eligible for four weeks of paid vacation time and four days of educational meeting time to present their poster or oral presentation.

 Learn More about the Fellowship